 This award was established in 2004.
 Winners to date have been:

-2021: Denise Piper & Jason Dorday to part-fund an investigation into saving our kauri forests.
+2021: Denise Piper and Jason Dorday for their Stuff series, The Last Stand, on the dieback threat to our kauri forests.

 2020: No award was made.

 2018: Aaron Smale for his award-winning podcast series The Lake and associated articles on the barbaric treatment of children at the Lake Alice psychiatric hospital in the 1970s.